 Resources and Training

-All LEA and school staff involved in the administration of the interim assessments may visit the CAASPP website for links to all CAASPP manuals and guides—as well as other resources such as the Practice and Training Test website, the Test Administrator Interface, secure browsers, and Tools for Teachers.
-The California Department of Education Smarter Balanced Interim Assessments web page also has many valuable resources.
+All LEA and school staff involved in the administration of the interim assessments may visit the CAASPP website for links to all CAASPP manuals and guides as well as other resources such as the Practice and Training Test website, the TA Interface, secure browsers, and Tools for Teachers.
+The CDE Smarter Balanced Interim Assessments web page also has many valuable resources.

-- Interim Assessment Viewing System—The Interim Assessment Viewing System contains all of the Smarter Balanced Interim Assessments.
-It is designed to allow teachers to see the interim assessments and understand the types of questions on the Interim Assessment Blocks (IABs) and the Interim Comprehensive Assessments (ICAs) and the scope of the content on an interim assessment.
+- Interim Assessment Viewing System —The Interim Assessment Viewing System contains all of the Smarter Balanced Interim Assessments.
+It is designed to allow teachers to see the interim assessments and understand the types of questions on the IABs, focused IABs, and the ICAs and the scope of the content on an interim assessment.
 It allows teachers to better gauge when to administer a specific interim assessment.

 - Interim Assessment Reporting System Sandbox User Guide

-- Guide to CAASPP Completion Status and Roster Management
+- Guide to CAASPP and ELPAC Completion Status

 - Quick Reference Guide: How to Access the Interim Assessment Viewing System

 - Hand Scoring Training Guides and Exemplars—These materials consist of rubrics and example responses to assist educators in hand scoring the constructed-response items as well as the performance tasks.
-They can be found in TOMS; log on and choose the [Resources] tab in the navigation bar.
-Then choose [Interim Assessment Secure Materials - Hand Scoring Training Guides]under Available Materials.
+They can be found in TOMS; log on and choose the [Resources] tab in the top navigation bar.
+Then, choose Interim Assessment Secure Materials—Hand Scoring Training Guides under Available Materials.
 These same materials are also available via the CAASPP Interim Assessment Administration Resources web page.
 Select the [Hand Scoring Training Guides and Exemplars] button at the center of the page and follow the previous directions for accessing these resources within TOMS.

-- CDE Smarter Balanced Interim Assessments web page—This web page provides LEAs with interim assessment information and resources for planning and implementation of ICAs and IABs.
-Resources on this page include the IA Blueprints, IA Fact Sheet, At-a-Glance documents, IA Overview, IA Video Series, and IA FAQs.
+- CDE Smarter Balanced Interim Assessments web page—This web page provides LEAs with interim assessment information and resources for planning and implementation of ICAs, IABs, and focused IABs.
+Resources on this page include the Interim Assessment Blueprints, Interim Assessments Fact Sheet, At-a-Glance documents, Interim Assessments Overview, Interim Assessment Video Series, and Interim Assessment FAQs.

-- 2020–21 Interim Assessments by Grade—This document provides a list of all interim assessments available by grade, including the claims and targets, total number of items, and the number of items that are hand scored.
+- 2020–21 Interim Assessments by Grade —This document provides a list of all interim assessments available by grade level, including the claims and targets, total number of items, and the number of items that are hand scored.
 This information is intended to assist LEAs in planning for the administration and local hand scoring of the interim assessments.

-- Technical Specifications and Configuration Guide for CAASPP Online Testing
+- CAASPP and ELPAC Technical Specifications and Configuration Guide for Online Testing

-- Accessibility Resources for LEA CAASPP Coordinators and CAASPP Test Site Coordinators—Additional resources can also be found on the CAASPP Student Accessibility Resources and Test Settings web page and include the following:
+- Accessibility Resources for LEA CAASPP and LEA ELPAC Coordinators and CAASPP and ELPAC Test Site Coordinators—Additional resources can also be found on the CDE CA Assessment Accessibility Resources Matrix web page as well as on the CAASPP Student Accessibility Resources and Test Settings web page, where links include the following:

 Figure 1 presents a flow diagram of the interim assessment administration, scoring, and reporting process.
-All users must have current administration-year TOMS credentials with roles that allow administration of an interim assessment.
+All users who are to administer tests must have current administration-year TOMS credentials with roles that allow administration of an interim assessment.
 Student test settings and accessibility resources should be set in TOMS prior to administering an interim assessment.

-The flow diagram begins with Identity Management in CAASPP.org.
+The flow diagram begins with Identity Management in the CAASPP website.
 From there, Identity Management flows in two different directions (to the right and downward).

 - The path to the Test Administrator Interface provides access to all CAASPP online assessments, including the summative, interim, and alternate assessments.
-The data moves to the test delivery system and the Interim Assessment Hand Scoring System, which users access to score student responses to hand-scored items.
-Machine and hand scored data flows to the California Educator Reporting System, where users can access interim assessment results.
+For the Interim Assessments, the data moves to the test delivery system and the Interim Assessment Hand Scoring System, which users access to score student responses to hand scored items.
+Machine and hand scored data flows to the CERS, where users can access interim assessment results.

-- The path from Identity Management in CAASPP.org feeds data directly into TOMS, which flows to the Test Administrator Interface.
+- The path from Identity Management in the CAASPP website feeds data directly into TOMS, which flows to the Test Administrator Interface.